I bet you have more needs at your nonprofit than you can shake a stick at.

 Yep, I’m talking about getting face-to-face with a donor, telling them the story, then asking for a gift.
 As far as return on investment, there’s not much you can do that will bring in more results for the investment of time you put into it.

 The biggest question most people have is “How do I get started?”

-They know there’s a right way to go about putting a major gifts campaign together and they want to know what it is.
-Here are the basic steps you need to take in planning for this unique type of fundraising.
+Here are the 3 basic steps you need to take in planning for unique type of fundraising.

 - The first thing you must do is determine the need.
 Be specific here.
 What is it that you need to raise money for?
 Is it a new program?
 Or an expansion of an existing program?
 Do you need a specific piece of equipment?
 Get very clear about the specific need you want to address with a major gifts campaign.

 - Next, outline the cost.
 What will it cost for the program or project?
 Be sure to include both direct and indirect expenses.
 In other words, if you need a new vehicle to transport clients, don’t just include the cost of the vehicle – also include tags, title, license, insurance, maintenance, and the staff driver’s time.